openstack/charm-deployment-guide/deploy-guide/source/upgrade-openstack.rst

 OpenStack upgrade
 =================

-This document outlines how to upgrade a Juju-deployed OpenStack cloud.
+This document outlines how to upgrade the OpenStack service components of a Charmed OpenStack cloud.

 .. warning::